CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/README.md

 ### How Azure Arc-Enabled Data Services add value?

 Azure Arc enables you to bring Azure data services to any infrastructure across on-premises data centers, edge and 3rd party clouds, using Kubernetes on hardware of your choice.
-For customers who need to maintain data estate onpremises, you will gain unique benefits for those on-premises data workloads.
+For customers who need to maintain data estate on-premises, you will gain unique benefits for those on-premises data workloads.

 **First**, you will always be current, meaning updates and upgrades are fully automated, and the deployment is controlled by your policy.
-You will gain unique and cloud proven innovation ahead of any other hybrid cloud offering like the evergreen SQL with no end-of-support through Azure SQL Database, and the hyperscale deployment option of Azure Database for PostgreSQL.
+You will gain unique and cloud proven innovation ahead of any other hybrid cloud offering like the evergreen SQL with no end-of-support through Azure SQL Managed Instance, and the hyperscale deployment option of Azure Database for PostgreSQL.

 **Second**, we will bring cloud elasticity on-premises so you can optimize performance of data workloads with the ability to dynamically scale up/down and scale out, without application downtime.

 Moreover, by connecting to Azure you will gain unified management.
-Imagine being able to see your data services running on-premises along side those running in Azure through a single pane of glass, using familiar tools like Azure Portal, Azure Data Studio and Azure CLI.
+Imagine being able to see your data services running on-premises alongside those running in Azure through a single pane of glass, using familiar tools like Azure Portal, Azure Data Studio and Azure CLI.

 **Last** but not the least, you can get those benefits even if your environment does not have direct connection to Azure either due to network and security policies, or connection constraints, as long as you can set up a media to indirectly connect to Azure for telemetry data exchange and getting the latest container images.
-However, when you operate under an indirectly connected mode, you will not be able to fully leverage the unified management benefits such as using Azure Monitor, Azure Role Based Access Control(RBAC), and other value-added services from Azure.
+However, when you operate under an indirectly connected mode, you will not be able to fully leverage the unified management benefits such as using Azure Monitor, Azure Role Based Access Control (RBAC), and other value-added services from Azure.

 ## Hands-on Labs Scenario